kkruecke/cplus-documentation/notes/tree23.rst

        } else {
        // recursive remove() case:
-       // If the root has a sole non-empty child, make it the new root. unique_ptr's assignment operator will first delete the current empty root
+       // The root has a sole non-empty child, make it the new root. unique_ptr's assignment operator will first delete the current empty root
        // node pointer before doing the assignment. root = std::move(root->getNonNullChild());
           root->parent = nullptr;